Combine Niacinamide + Vitamin C – Yes You Can

 This blog looks at two popular ingredients, Vitamin C and Niacinamide (Vitamin B or Niacin), which offer a host of potential complementary benefits,/ from helping relieve redness and irritation to brightening and improving your skin texture.

-There was a time when some people reported it was unsafe to mix the two, but as is often the case this stemmed from very specific research using non-skincare grade forms of Niacinamide with Vitamin C in the form of unstable ascorbic acid under extreme lab conditions.
+There was a time when some people reported it was unsafe to mix the two, but as is often the case this stemmed from very specific and limited research using non-skincare grade forms of Niacinamide with Vitamin C in the form of unstable ascorbic acid under extreme lab conditions.
 Such outdated research has no application to skincare products and the real-world environments in which we live.

 Niacinamide is a form of Vitamin B3, also offers several potential skin benefits when applied directly to the skin, including: